Francesco Totti: Omnia Vinicit Amor

 Nine goals in 58 international appearances, spanning eight years, for Totti.
 One only needs to watch Totti’s involvements during that 2006 triumph to see why he called time on his international career only a year later.
 Totti would command the Stadio Olimpico until 2017, becoming the oldest Champions League goalscorer three years earlier at 38.
 As recently as 2012/13, aged 37, he racked up 12 goals and 12 assists in a season where Roma finished sixth.

 Totti’s final season saw his side finish in second place behind Juventus on the final day.
 Totti, holding the ball in the corner to tick down the seconds, taking the fouls that followed.
 Totti placed the needs of his club before any sense of personal triumph or opportunity.
 This is a player who won Serie A Player of the Year twice, and eleven Oscar del Calcio awards from the Italian Footballer’s Association.

-Yet for all this, Totti is remembered more for Roma, than for his personal style or play.
+Yet for all this, Francesco Totti is remembered more for Roma, than for his personal style or play.
 Totti brought Roma their treasured Scudetto alongside four domestic cups, all while captaining the club for 19 years.
 He carried them on his broad Roman shoulders, to their highest peaks and their lowest troughs.

 The spectacle of the gladiator fight is the dance with defeat.
 The near brushes with misery that make the victories, however infrequent they are, taste all the better.
-While others fell by their sword, or moved to other realms, it was Totti who stayed to fight and give Rome’s people, his people, the entertainment and spectacle they craved.
+While others fell by their sword, or moved to other realms, it was Francesco Totti who stayed to fight and give Rome’s people, his people, the entertainment and spectacle they craved.

-Written by: Tom Underhill – @TomD_Underhill
+Words by Tom Underhill – @TomD_Underhill